 Want to receive your own fortune?
 Ask the Oracle about your future.

 Loaded with essential contemporary elements, Rebecca Jessen’s poems are the work of a skilful bricoleur – found poems, erasures, a cento, micro prose and recombinations.
 Her content includes horoscopes, Netflix, dating apps, pop stars, the royal ballet, art exhibitions, sad and sexy queer love, domestic scenes and family crisis.
 Shadowed by a chronic emptiness — “driving cars worth more than your self esteem” — the poet pursues diagnosis and cure.
 Often funny, reality tv is détourned to a lesbian Bachelorette and in ‘Vote Yes’ “a pineapple is not a piña colada just because it wants to be”.
 This assured, eclectic, compassionate book is on a mission, not only to a speculative futuristic utopia of queerness, but is also chasing a reconciliation “with the grief of gender”.
 It’s spirited, astute and totally up-to-date.

 If you wanted to know about the future you wouldn’t expect a neat response would you?
 Ask Me About the Future’s surprising and sure reinventions of form are one version of the future, and so are its class-tinged mini non-linear narratives.
 Jessen’s poems explode with multiplicity and humour, but also take quiet times out.
 Queer can be brash, sure, but there are other tones and structures: borrowed from apparent enemies – and Netflix.
 You won’t know the answer till the end.

 Ask Me About the Future is a book that offers up queer life as found poetry, lines from songs, love like a cut made deep and long.
 Jessen’s writing is a heart split open, a fist held close, the body always surfacing.

 Asking about the past?
-Read her award-winning verse novel, Gap (2014).
+Read Rebecca’s award-winning verse novel, Gap (2014).